What is the one thing that all software products have in common? You guessed it—it’s software testing!

 Test Collab combines simplicity and speed with deeply insightful intelligence reports and trends, heatmaps, and failure rate analysis.
 It offers time tracking, agile processes, requirements management, and test planning, and can be easily integrated with leading bug trackers and automated testing tools.

-TestRail enables testers to quickly capture test case details through screenshots along with expected behaviour details.
+TestRail enables testers to quickly capture test case details through screenshots along with expected behavior details.
 Its dashboard allows you to track individual tests, view reports, and compare results across runs.
 It is highly customizable and can be integrated with various popular defect tracking and collaboration solutions.

 There are quite a few Software Testing Tools out there.
 Some are free whereas others are quite pricey.
 There is a specific purpose for each tool and while the variety of choices can make the selection a difficult task, the success of testing ultimately depends a lot on carefully selecting the right one.